Military & Veteran Student Brief: November 2021

 Evaluation of Military Credit

 UAA follows the guidelines in the American Council on Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services.
-This guide identifies military training/courses that are comparable to college training/courses.
-ACE military training and courses are categorized into four levels: vocational, lower division, upper division and graduate.
+This guide identifies military training (courses) and experiences (occupations) that are comparable to college courses.
+Based on the military courses and occupations, the ACE guide makes credit recommendations that are categorized into four levels: vocational, lower division, upper division and graduate.

-UAA accepts 100% of the training/courses within the lower division and upper division levels.
-In order to ensure that students are not disadvantaged with excessive elective credit, students work with their advisors to request the transfer of specific training/courses.
-Graduate level training/courses are accepted if listed on a student’s approved graduate studies plan or successfully petitioned to fulfill specific degree requirements.
-Professional level training/courses are not accepted.
-Less than one percent of military transcript training/courses that UAA evaluates for transfer are at the vocational level, which UAA does not accept.
+UAA accepts 100% of the courses and occupations for credit within the lower division and upper division levels.
+In order to ensure that students are not disadvantaged with excessive elective credit, students work with their advisors to request the transfer of specific credits.
+Graduate level credits are accepted if listed on a student’s approved graduate studies plan or successfully petitioned to fulfill specific degree requirements.
+Professional level credits are not accepted.
+Less than one percent of military transcript training or experience that UAA evaluates for transfer are at the vocational level, which UAA does not accept.

 Transfer of Military Credit